Mike Porcel: Biography

 It wasn't until 1989 thanks to the "Committee of Human Rights" of the United Nations that he was able to leave Cuba and immigrate to Spain.

 In Spain he embarks himself in different projects such as: "Mis momentos felices" (a CD by Cuban/Spanish singer Elsa Baeza) as a composer, arranger and musical director.
 He also created "Que hablen los poetas" (Version II) and starts performing with Miss Baeza and The Spaniard actor Francisco Rojas throughout different cities of Spain and Belgium and composing music for TV shows.

 In 1994 he finally reunites with his family in the United States of America where he lives today.
-Mike has been active in the music scene although he continues to be somewhat of an underground figure.
 He has participated as a composer, performer or musical director in many shows and theatre plays such as: "Homenaje a Alberto Baeza Flores" (play), "Despues de tanta vida" (concert), "Un ramo de flores y una bandera" (recital), "Recordando a Martí" (recital), "Seis mujeres recuerdan a Lecuona" (composer) to mention a few.
 He has also created music for TV shows "Buenos días" and "Más allá" for TVE (Spanish Public TV) and cartoon animated series such as "Little Carlota" and "Mimi and Mr. Bobo"; documentaries "Make a little difference", "A global view" and "Mind awareness campaign" for UNCHR, "Un siglo en Madrid" & "Corpus Christi" for Telson Video.

-In 2008 he released "Intactvs", a CD with very well known songs that he was never able to record before in Cuba as well as newer songs never before heard by the public until then.
-The CD received very good reviews by local Miami critics and a few shows have been performed as a result.
+In 2008 he released "Intactvs", a CD with songs that he was never able to record before in Cuba as well as newer songs never before heard by the public until then.